UW-COSMOS/project-docs/presentations_reports/milestone_3/README.md

 PIs: Prof. Theodoros Rekatsinas, Prof. Shanan Peters, and Prof. Miron Livny

 # 1 The COSMOS Project
-The goal of the UW-Madison COSMOS project is to develop a prototype knowledge base construction (KBC) system that will automate key steps in the curation of scientific models from the scientific literature on ongoing fashion as the scientific literature is produced.
+The goal of the UW-Madison COSMOS project is to develop a prototype knowledge base construction (KBC) system to automate key steps in the curation of scientific models from the scientific literature in an ongoing fashion as the scientific literature is produced.
 Here, we provide **an executive summary that outlines our accomplishments and challenges encountered during Phase 1**.
 We also provide an overview of the software and data products produced during Phase 1, with links to deliverables and documentation.

 There were two primary tasks in this milestone, each with two deliverables: